ZabinskiMichal/json-validator/README.md

 ## Quick Start

 You need Java installed to run this tool.
-You can download the `json-validator-1.0-SNAPSHOT.jar ` file from the target folder.
+You can download the `.jar ` file from the target folder.

 ### Run It
+After downloading `json-validator-1.0-SNAPSHOT.jar
-After downloading `json-validator.jar`, open a terminal and run:
+`, open a terminal and run:

 ```bash
 java -jar json-validator.jar /path/to/yourfile.json